GARBAGE IN, GARBAGE OUT

 Originally a phrase used in the computer programming world, “garbage in, garbage out” was just too useful an aphorism to stay in Silicon Valley.

-If you have not studied the law (having instead favored useful pursuits), you might think that the garbageman had only himself to blame for not moving his hand as the tree trunk approached.
+If you have not studied the law (having instead favored useful pursuits), you might think that garbageman Kert had only himself to blame for not moving his hand as the tree trunk approached.
 Or maybe blame the driver, who should have kept the truck farther from the tree.
 That’s much too logical.

 So what to do?
 The answer is obvious.
 You sue the homeowner’s association that owned the private road on which the accident happened, arguing that if it had not planted the tree where it did, the accident could have been avoided.

 If you’re a plaintiff’s lawyer, this is how you follow the money.
 There’s just one problem: how do you convince a jury to overlook the fool who didn’t pay attention, or the driver who couldn’t back straight, in favor of the association that owned the tree?

 The three essential elements of negligence are (1) the negligent party must owe a duty to the injured party; (2) the negligent party must have breached its duty; and (3) as a direct result of that breach, the injured party must have been actually damaged.

 Before negligence can be determined, the extent of the defendant’s duty to the injured has to be defined.
 That was the issue in this case.

 Alleging that the defendant breached a duty to sanitation werker Kert for letting a tree grow was “garbage in.”
 Unsurprisingly, Kert got “garbage out.”
 You’d think he would have known that’s how garbage works.